tinylabs/tinylabs-cores/README.md

 `fusesoc library add cm3_full $PWD/AT426`
 * Synthesize using encrypted CM3\
 `fusesoc run --target=synth_arty_full cm3_min_soc`\
-Again, you should see LD4 blinking (60 % faster than obsfucated core)
+Again, you should see LD4 blinking
 #### AT421 Attributes
 * Plaintext interface
 * Compatible with Verilator